MicrosoftDocs/WSL/WSL/disk-space.md

 WSL 2 automatically resizes these VHD files to meet storage needs.
 By default each VHD file used by WSL 2 is initially allocated a 1TB maximum amount of disk space (prior to [WSL release 0.58.0](https://github.com/microsoft/WSL/releases/tag/0.58.0) this default was set to a 512GB max and 256GB max prior to that).

 If the storage space required by your Linux files exceeds this maximum size, you will see errors stating that you've run out of disk space.
 To fix this error, follow the guidance below on [How to expand the size of your WSL 2 Virtual Hard Disk](#how-to-expand-the-size-of-your-wsl-2-virtual-hard-disk).

-> [!WARNING]
-> Windows and Linux use two different file system types.
-Windows uses NTFS and the Linux distributions installed with WSL use the ext4 file system type.
-This means that tools such as Disk Manager or diskpart installed on Windows NTFS file system will not work on the Linux ext4 file system.

 ## How to check your available disk space